-A condemnation case represents the property owner’s one and only opportunity to recover for the taking of his or her property, including impacts of the taking on the property remaining after the taking.
+A condemnation case represents the property owner’s one and only opportunity to recover compensation for the taking of his or her property through eminent domain, including impacts of the taking on the market value of the property remaining after the taking.

 The condemnation attorneys at McFarland PLLC have extensive experience at every stage of condemnation matters, from pre-condemnation planning, negotiations, special commissioners’ hearings, and, when necessary, jury trials.